 Inspiration and celebration are the only words needed to describe Refik and his magic.

 By the end, Hamid took over the show in style, acknowledging the future of humanity.
-He began sharing the journey of Parametric Architecture, which sprouted in 2016 with just 50 followers, and have now reached to 800K followers, becoming one of the best platforms to learn about computation and parametric designs.
+He began sharing the journey of Parametric Architecture, which sprouted in 2016 with just 50 followers and has now reached 800K followers, becoming one of the best platforms to learn about computation and parametric designs.
 He began with the idea of what an algorithm is, the use of input to output map and data.
-He shared about electronic machines that works based on a set of rules that can interact and perform its function.
+He shared about electronic machines that work based on a set of rules that can interact and perform their function.
 ‘Human in itself is an algorithm’ says Hamid.
-There are two types, such as biochemical algorithm and electronic algorithm.
-When the first time an AI machine beat a human champion in chess, it marked the rise of machine intelligence and its capabilities.
+There are two types, such as biochemical algorithms and electronic algorithms.
+When the first time an AI machine beat a human champion in chess, marked the rise of machine intelligence and its capabilities.
 Even music nowadays uses algorithms that scripts and sets pieces with a different understanding of their own working.
 Even in art, AI is producing artworks that are drawn by their self-learning.
 Stock markets are also seeing a radical change in the boom of integrating with codes and computerized intelligence.
-Every technology has transformed and are being evolved, from cars to mobiles on a massive scale—driving maps, smartwatches that records everything from our health to our mood swings to Amazon go, Alexa, and drones are becoming the new ways of buying, talking and transferring data between humans and machines.
-Amazon’s beehive project is an interesting concept art, as it shows how in the future drones are going to do the job of delivering parcels.
+Every technology has transformed and is being evolved, from cars to mobiles on a massive scale—driving maps, smartwatches that record everything from our health to our mood swings to Amazon go, Alexa, and drones are becoming the new ways of buying, talking, and transferring data between humans and machines.
+Amazon’s beehive project is interesting concept art, as it shows how in the future drones are going to do the job of delivering parcels.
 Elon Musk’s idea of putting a link into the brain that will aid someone with disabilities and transform their life is also a massive step in the global rise of technological prowess.
-The path of PA has taken an enormous momentum from the time Hamid began this journey.
+The path of PA has taken enormous momentum from the time Hamid began this journey.
 Now there are a lot of things happening, PA live interviews with famous architects where they share their ideas and vision.
 PA talks and PA sense are other branches of the platform integrating with the pioneers, unfurling their experience and works presented in audio recordings and videos.
 Hamid even shared a collection of thought-provoking books on parametric and computational designs that are the hot picks of the market.

-The event was truly transformational; a profoundly enlightening experience.
+Computational Design Next 2.0 was truly transformational; a profoundly enlightening experience.
 Register to watch the videos by clicking here.
 PA will be coming back with much more exciting things until then stay safe and stay healthy.
 CD Next 3.0 is on its way … Coming soon to your screens!